allenai/natural-perturbations/README.md

 | \# of clusters          | 4064  | 2408  | 919  | 737  |
 | average cluster size    | 4.3   | 4.1   | 4.8  | 4.3  |
 | median cluster size     | 3.0   | 3.0   | 3.0  | 3.0  |

+## How does the annotation interface look like?

+[Here](https://www.youtube.com/watch?v=fq8V5HlDthY) is not-so-polished screencast of the annotation interface.